fedemontaldo87/coldfire-aws-tech-challenge-modules/README.md

 <!-- END_TF_DOCS -->

-Changes made:
+## Changes made:

     <!-- BEGIN_TF_DOCS --> and <!-- END_TF_DOCS --> were inserted after the References to Resources Used section.

+- <!-- BEGIN_TF_DOCS --> and <!-- END_TF_DOCS --> were inserted after the References to Resources Used section.
-    The Inputs and Outputs sections now contain the placeholders for the auto-generated Terraform documentation.
+- The Inputs and Outputs sections now contain placeholders for the auto-generated Terraform documentation.

-Now, when you run terraform-docs to generate the documentation, it will automatically inject the module's inputs and outputs between these markers.
-Next Steps:
+## Next Steps:

-    After making these changes, you can run terraform-docs to generate the documentation:

-terraform-docs markdown ./ --output-file README.md --mode inject
+- Run terraform-docs whenever you make changes to the module (such as adding new input variables or outputs).

-This will inject the Terraform-generated content in the specified locations.
+- This will automatically inject the Terraform-generated content into the specified locations in the README.
+- Ensure you commit and push any changes to the README after updating it.

+##  Why Use This Approach?

+By using terraform-docs, you ensure that your module documentation is always up-to-date and reflects the current state of your Terraform configuration.
+Every time you change your module (add a new variable, output, or resource), you can easily regenerate the README without manually editing it.